ENCCS/vasp-best-practices/content/tools.md

 In general, Tetralith is well suitable for post-processing directly on the login node, or using work nodes for more heavy processing, via the ThinLinc virtual desktop.

-On LEONARDO, we suggest to produce plots as images (gnuplot) and download, if possible use your local computer for analysis and post-processing of the output.
-On your local computer, for example, install py4vasp and run using Jupyter lab.
-For many programs it's possible to install on Linux as well as MacOS and Windows.
+On LEONARDO, test to use py4vasp together with jupyter-lab via port forwarding to your local computer, alternatively produce static images.
+Gnuplot and vaspkit can also be used to produce images.
+It is also possible to install many of the tools on a local computer for post-processing of the output, e.g. VESTA is usually easy to install.

 `````{callout} System-specific instructions
 Select instructions for the system you are using: